yashgupta777/Forest-Problem---Graph-Theory-/README.md

 Find the maximum number of edges you can remove from the tree to get a forest such that each connected component of the forest contains an even number of vertices.

-Special Case: Ignore all nodes with data value 0 while counting.
-Example :
-If a tree has the following vertices :

-Then number of vertices in this forest is 2 and not 3

-Sample Input:

-Decomposed tree:

-Explanation
-On removing edges (1,3)  and (1,6), we get 2 as output (2 edges need to be removed to get the decomposed tree).
 You are required to implement a function (assuming C here) with the following signature: int countEven(node * root) where root is constructed from step A.